rkapl123/DBAddin/docs/README.md

 ```

 Explanation:
 *   `LocalHelp`: the path to local help files downloadable [here](doc.zip).
-To include it, put the contained folder and html file into the given folder
+To include it, extract the package into the respective folder and assign the file accordingly.
 *   `CmdTimeout`: the default timeout for a command to execute
 *   `CnnTimeout`: the default timeout for connecting
 *   `DefaultDBDateFormatting`: default formatting choice for DBDate